 - You can sit and rest outside before, during and after your ride.

-- You may drive to outdoor publicly accessible open spaces irrespective of distance, but should follow social distancing guidance while you are there.
+- You may drive to outdoor publicly accessible open spaces irrespective of distance.

-- When cycling in Wales, Scotland and Northern Ireland, you should follow the guidance and regulations issued by the relevant devolved administration.
+When cycling in Wales, Scotland and Northern Ireland, you should follow the guidance and regulations issued by the relevant devolved administration.
+You can find the most up-to-date guidance for riding in Scotland here and in Wales here.

 What will happen if people don't ride responsibly?